 “May we suggest incredible Martini before dinner [made with] extra dry vermouth?” asks the menu.
 The glacial stiffener makes a splendid companion to the house appetizer, six plump pink shrimp smothered with explosive horseradish cocktail sauce.
 Cuts of beef range from mighty two-pound porterhouses and 24-ounce sirloins to filets mignon capped with mushrooms.
 In addition, there are pork chops, veal chops, lamb racks, and gigantic (and gigantically expensive) market-price lobster tails.
 The sirloin steak, captioned “our favorite!” on the menu (and indeed, our favorite), arrives on a thick plate without so much as a garnish.
 It is a substantial strip of meat, glistening with juice, dense and full of flavor.
 On the side you choose from among a big baked potato, rough-hewn steak fries, or mashed potatoes.
 Creamed spinach costs extra, and is a worthy steak-and-potato companion.

 "The can't miss item at St. Elmo's is the powerful horseradish sauce.
 On my first taste, it felt like someone grabbed my nose and yanked me across the room!"

 "Raw steaks are displayed in St. Elmo’s window."

 "St. Elmo was named by its original owner, Joe Stahr, for the patron saint of sailors."

-"Now 101 years old, St. Elmo is now a kind of anchor store for Indianapolis’s trendy “restaurant row.”
+"Now well over a century old, St. Elmo has become an anchor store for Indianapolis’s trendy “restaurant row.”
 Expect to wait for a table on a weekend night, or even many weekdays.
 This vintage urban steak house has become popular all over again."